pouya-racker/aks-workshop/windows-containers/connect-to-windows-nodes/README.md

 ### Remove RDP access

 When done, exit the RDP connection to the Windows Server node then exit the RDP session to the virtual machine.
-After you exit both RDP sessions, delete the virtual machine with the [az vm delete][az-vm-delete] command:
+After you exit both RDP sessions, delete the virtual machine with the `az vm delete` command:

 ```azurecli-interactive
 az vm delete --resource-group myResourceGroup --name myVM